sushmanthnatha/notes_and_interview_questions/inteview-questions/React/notes.md

 ```

+#### How does React reconcile changes in the Virtual DOM?
+React uses the Fiber Reconciler, an incremental rendering algorithm that prioritizes updates, batches changes, and prevents UI blocking.
+Understanding Fiber helps explain how React optimizes rendering.

+#### What are React Server Components (RSC), and how do they differ from Client Components?
+RSCs run on the server, reducing bundle size and improving performance by sending only serialized UI, not JS logic.
+Unlike Client Components, they don’t handle interactivity but drastically improve SSR efficiency.

+#### How does React handle concurrent rendering, and why is it useful?
+With Concurrent Mode, React can pause and resume rendering, avoiding UI blocking.
+Features like useTransition help prioritize updates—critical for optimizing performance in complex apps.

+#### What’s the difference between useLayoutEffect and useEffect, and when should you use each?
+useEffect: Runs after the paint, suitable for data fetching and subscriptions.
+useLayoutEffect: Runs before the paint, useful for measurements and DOM mutations to avoid flickering.

+#### How does React manage state updates internally, and why is batching important?
+React batches state updates within event handlers to reduce re-renders.
+In React 18, batching even extends to setTimeout and async updates, optimizing performance.

 #### what is higher order component ?
 In React, a higher-order component is a function that takes a component as an argument and returns a new component that wraps the original component.They allow you to reuse component logic across multiple components.